-The following table contains a summary of the results associated with the Wealth Management and Advisory business area.
+Table 18 contains a summary of the results associated with the Wealth Management and Advisory business area.

-The combined business areas under general Wealth Management and Advisory Services contributed € 42.9 million to net revenues in 2022, compared to € 35.0 in 2021.
+The combined business areas under general Wealth Management and Advisory Services contributed € 47.7 million to net revenues in 2023, compared to € 42.9 in 2022.

-The contribution of this segment to total net revenues grew both in absolute and relative terms, in line with the Bank's strategy of focusing on Wealth Management.
+The contribution of this segment to total net revenues grew in line with the Bank's strategy of focusing on Wealth Management.
 Growth in this segment tends to be slow and sustainable, rather than immediate and disruptive.